 The first step of secondary data analysis is the evaluation of data.
 Although, as mentioned, it’s impossible to have complete quality control over secondary data, researchers can still exercise some control.
 The following criteria are crucial when evaluating secondary data in order to determine their suitability for the analysis at hand.

+- Overall quality.
 Of course, analysts need to pay attention to any errors, redundancies, or other possible issues with the data they’re considering for usage.
-Poor data quality costs businesses between $9.7 million and $14.2 million every year.
+Gartner estimates that poor data quality costs organizations an average of $12.9 million annually.

+- Freshness.
 How new is the data?
 When was it last updated?
 Outdated information may no longer answer the questions raised by the analysis goals.
+Real-time data sources eliminate this risk by ensuring that the secondary data used in your analysis reflects the current state of the market, not a historical snapshot.

 The importance of secondary data analysis in business